sensein/sensein.github.io/docs/_pages/mumble_melody_study.md

 **Disclaimer:**

 The approach provided in our study does not intend to cure or fix stuttering.
 Stuttering is a very complex condition, still not completely understood by the research community, and it comes with influential social and identity-forging elements.
 Our goal through distributing this app is to gather feedback from potential users to help improve the science and research on stuttering.
-Please be aware that the research is ongoing, and Musically Modulated Auditory Feedback might not work for all users.The Mumble Melody application will automatically deactivate in about a month.
+Please be aware that the research is ongoing, and Musically Modulated Auditory Feedback might not work for all users.
+The Mumble Melody application will automatically deactivate in about a month.
 Our tool is designed for adults (18+) only.

 **Contact Us:**
 If you have any questions or concerns, do not hesitate to contact us at [mumblemelody@mit.edu](mailto:mumblemelody@mit.edu)